 When game day arrives we need three things: a rowdy place to hangout at, good food in front of us, and an ice cold drink by our side.
-With March Madness in full force, and your bracket filled out in hand, it’s time to head to a spot around the city to let out your inner-fan!
-Here are 15 of our favorite sports bars in NYC for watching March Madness this year:
+So it’s time to head to a spot around the city to let out your inner-fan!
+Here are 18 of our favorite sports bars in NYC for watching a game this year:

-Born out of a pandemic idea, Tailgate in Brooklyn is one of, if not our favorite spot to watch football in NYC.
-Especially as the weather starts to cool down and feel cozy, this outdoor entertainment space is full of picnic tables, food trucks, TVs, lawn games, bars, and so much more!
+Born out of a pandemic idea, BK Backyard Bar (formerly known as Tailgate BK) in Brooklyn is one of, if not our favorite spot to watch sports in NYC.
+Especially with gorgeous weather, this outdoor entertainment space is full of picnic tables, food trucks, TVs, lawn games, bars, and so much more!
 This is the perfect spot to gather a group and watch the games, especially if you reserve a table!
 Each reservation comes with a heated table, personal 65″ TV, and contactless food and beverage ordering.
-Plus, the atmosphere is always great since everyone’s watching, and it’s a great place to mingle and cheer with other friends!
+Plus, the atmosphere is always great since everyone’s watching, and it’s a perfect place to mingle and cheer with other friends!

 Where: 86 N 11th Street, Brooklyn

 As the photo above implies, you’ll find just about any college football game at Standings, and they do pretty good on Sundays for NFL too.
 The bar itself is tight-knit, intimate, and filled with TVs with a range of games.
 Their tap beers and bring-your-own-food vibe makes it the perfect spot to crawl into for an afternoon for several hours and immerse yourself in the game (and their walls of memorabilia)!